-So I’m about to make my contribution to the list.
+So I’m about to make my contribution to the list of college recruiting mistakes.
 However, after reviewing a lot of other people’s lists of recruiting mistakes (I am not claiming any new revelations here), I’ve decided to organize them into three categories: ability, process, and finances.
 Virtually all of the recruiting mistakes people talk about come from families not understanding these categories as they apply to college recruiting.

 This week I’m going to focus on the recruiting process.